sql-machine-learning/elasticdl/docs/designs/keras_callback.md

         K.set_value(self.model.optimizer.lr, lr)
 ```

-## Initialize Callbacks and Set Attributes in ElasticDL
+## Initialize Callbacks and Set Callback Attributes in ElasticDL

 ### Use a Container for Callbacks Defined in the Model
 We may define several callbacks for the model in a job.
 Tensorflow creates a container `CallbackList` to wrap the callbacks to conveniently call the methods in callbacks.
 We can call the methods in callbacks by calling the methods in `CallbackList`.
 For example: